Clematis macrophylla 'Elgar' is currently out of stock - we stock a range of other climbing plants that are available.

 Clematis macrophylla 'Elgar' is the variety admired by Carol Klein on Gardeners' World when filming at the 2015 RHS Malvern Show.
 This new, free flowering variety of Clematis will soon be a favourite in our British gardens.

-If you’re planting in dry weather, water well and regularly for the first few months.
-The same goes for spring and summer planting.
-Make sure to keep an eye on your young plant and increase watering if there are extended periods of hot or dry weather.
+If you’re planting Clematis in spring or summer, water well and regularly for the first few months.
+Increase watering if there are extended periods of hot or dry weather.
 If you’re planting in autumn, you may only need to water a little.
 We also stock a range of irrigation kits, suitable for a variety of planting schemes.

 Our nursery is a busy despatch centre, so please make an appointment to collect or view trees.
 For collections, despatch charges will be refunded.